Blobscan/blobscan/.changeset/hip-suits-buy.md

 "@blobscan/web": patch
 ---

-Fixed misalignment for charts in home page"
+Fixed misalignment for charts in home page.